al1-ce/faux/CONTRIBUTING.md

     enumKey2
 }

-/// Structure to do custom things for raylight struct CustomStruct {
+/// Structure to do custom things for faux struct CustomStruct {
     /// Is custom struct
     CustomEnum isCustom;